Silicosis is a long-term lung disease caused by inhaling large amounts of crystalline silica dust, usually over many years.

 - stone masonry and stone cutting – especially with sandstone

-- construction and demolition – because of exposure to concrete and
+- construction and demolition – as a result of exposure to concrete and paving materials

 - pottery, ceramics and glass manufacturing

 Signs and symptoms